 The existing sewage treatment plant at Pennbrooke is permitted by the DEP as a 0.110 million gallons per day (110,000 gpd) annual average daily flow (AADF) extended aeration treatment facility.
-During the historic year, the highest five day average occurred in January, 2000, and averaged 183,200 gpd.
-This, by itself, raises questions concerning the capability of the wastewater treatment plant in its ability to properly treat existing flows.
-However, there are two 120,000 gpd aeration units with two 18,000 gpd clarification units.
+During the historic test year, the highest five day average occurred in January 2000, and averaged 183,200 gpd.
+This, by raises questions concerning the capability of the wastewater treatment plant in its ability to properly treat existing flows.
+There are, however, two 120,000 gpd aeration units with two 18,000 gpd clarification units.
 Converting the old 30,000 gpd wastewater treatment plant to a 30,000 gpd digester allows greater capacity for the settling sludge to be drawn off from the clarifiers, extending the clarification capability for a better quality effluent.
-The limiting factor is the rated capacity of the percolation pond system of discharge for treated effluent.
+The limiting factor is the rated capacity of the percolation pond system for discharge of treated effluent.

 The annual average daily flow for the historic year was 77,200 gpd, which represents the demand of a very seasonal customer base.

-For the projected test year, using the estimated 787 ERCs, the estimated annual average daily flow is 95,728 gpd.
+For the projected test year, using the estimated 787 ERCs, the estimated AADF is 95,728 gpd.
 By using the annual growth rate of 40 ERCs, we estimate that the demand for wastewater treatment will grow by 24,327 gpd over the five year statutory growth period.
 It appears that the utility will need to increase its discharge capacity.
-This item is addressed in Issue No. 5.
+This issue is addressed later in this Order.
 In accordance with the calculation sheet, infiltration is subtracted from the demand and the growth.
 However, there does not appear to be excessive infiltration occurring within the collection system.
-Therefore, the formula used on the calculation sheet (Attachment "A", Sheet 3 of 4) indicates a used and useful of 100% which should be applied to:
+Therefore, the formula used on the calculation sheet, which is depicted in Attachment A, indicates a used and useful of 100%.
+This percentage shall be applied to:

+Account No. 355 Power Generation Equipment

 Account No. 364 Flow Measuring Devices

 Account No. 365 Flow Measuring Installations

 Account No. 380 Treatment and Disposal Equipment

 Account No. 381 Plant Sewers

 Account No. 382 Outfall Sewer Lines